natebrunelle/cs2102/markdown/group2.md

 Which results in the relation $C = \big\{ (JMU,ODU), (JMU,VCU), (VCU,ODU), (VT,VT), (JMU,VT), (VCU,VT), (VCU,JMU), (VCU,VCU) \big\}$.
 (The first three pairs come from Apple, then next four from Facebook, the last from Alphabet.
 No relations come from Netflix.)

-## Round 1: Reflexive Closure
+## Puzzle 1: Reflexive Closure

-To prepare for round 1 of the tournament, we will figure out how to add balls to bins to produce the Reflexive closure of the relation $C$ above.
+For the first puzzle you are to identify who each company should hire to produce the Reflexive closure of the relation $C$ above.
 To start with, we'll first identify the pairs we need to add in order to make $C$ reflexive.
-Write down the missing pairs on your worksheet (**problem 3**).
+For **problem 7**, write down the missing pairs on your worksheet.

-Next add balls (with their numbers) to the bins in order to add those pairs, and only those pairs, to $C$.
-That is, add balls to bins so that the new relation is the reflexive closure of $C$ (**problem 4**).
-We were able to do this by adding 4 balls.
+Next add employees (with their class year and alma mater) to the companies in order to add those pairs, and only those pairs, to $C$.
+That is, add employees to companies so that the new relation is the reflexive closure of $C$.
+Write the university and class year of each new employee in **problem 8**.
+We were able to do this by adding four total new employees.

-The 4 competitors will face off, tasked with numbering and tossing balls into bins to match this solution with the fewest throws possible.
+## Puzzle 2: Symmetric Closure

-## Round 2: Symmetric Closure
+For the second puzzle you are to identify who each company should hire to produce the Reflexive closure of the original relation $C$ above.

 To prepare for round 1 of the tournament, we will figure out how to add balls to bins to produce the Symmetric closure of the original relation $C$ above (before we computed the reflexive closure).
 To start with, we'll first identify the pairs we need to add in order to make $C$ symmetric.
 Write down the missing pairs on your worksheet (**problem 5**).